-Whether it’s insulation or fireproofing covering piping, pipelines, tanks or pressure vessels, corrosion underneath is one of the most common and difficult problems to prevent.
+Whether it’s insulation or fireproofing covering piping, pipelines, tanks or pressure vessels, corrosion on the steel piping underneath is one of the most common and difficult problems to prevent.
 The extent and rates of corrosion can vary widely and be caused by environment, third party damage or service.
 While coatings on metal can be effective for extended periods, once the coating begins to break down, moisture held in or under the insulation will inevitably find an opening and begin its counterproductive work.

 All of these factors lead us to one conclusion.
 Without an effective predictive model available, the best course of action is periodic, routine inspection of vulnerable installations.
-CUI and CUF inspections can detect if corrosion is widespread, or limited to smaller areas.
+CUI and CUF inspections can detect if corrosion is widespread, or limited to small areas.